stacknerd/ioBroker.msghub/docs/modules/MsgNotify.md

-# MsgNotify (MsgHub): dispatch notification events to plugins
+# MsgNotify (Message Hub): dispatch notification events to plugins

-`MsgNotify` is the notification dispatcher of MsgHub.
+`MsgNotify` is the notification dispatcher of Message Hub.
 It takes a **notification event** (like `"due"` or `"updated"`) plus one or more messages, and then forwards that information to all registered notifier plugins.